duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/20_basic_operations/20_lane_following.md

 ### Step 1

-Load the new container:
+Run the demo:

-    laptop $ docker -H ![hostname].local run -it --net host --memory="800m" --memory-swap="1.8g" --privileged -v /data:/data --name lane_following_demo duckietown/rpi-duckiebot-lanefollowing-demo:master18
+    laptop $ dts duckiebot demo --demo_name lane_following --duckiebot_name ![DUCKIEBOT_NAME] --package_name duckietown_demos

-This will start the `lane_following_demo` container.
+This will start the `demo_lane_following` container.
 You have to wait a while for everything to start working.

 ### Step 2